ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## **Does or will ReVanced have feature X?**

-Currently, the focus is shifted toward fine-tuning existing features, but features can be picked up by anyone.
+The focus is shifted toward fine-tuning existing features, but anyone can pick up features.
 Your contributions are also very welcome.

 ## **How can I help?**